ItsKensann/retail-price-checker/README.md

 ## Overview

 The Retail Price Checker provides customers with a seamless way to verify product pricing in real-time.
-By scanning a Universal Product Code (UPC), users can access comprehensive product information including current price, description, images, size, and color options—all tailored to their specific store location.
+By scanning a Universal Product Code (UPC), users can access comprehensive product information including current price, description, images, size, and color options tailored to their specific store location.

 ### Key Features